 It’s time we talked was designed and developed by Maree Crabbe and David Corlett.
 They are co-producers, co-directors, researchers and writers of the project’s broadcast documentary films, Love and Sex in an Age of Pornography, and The Porn Factor.
 Maree is also author of the project’s secondary school resource, In The Picture: Supporting young people in an era of explicit sexual imagery.

 Maree has worked with young people – and on issues affecting young people – since 1993.
 She has developed and delivered programs focusing on sexual violence prevention, sexual diversity, pornography, and prevention of sexually transmissible infections.
 Maree presents about pornography, its impact on young people, and what we can do about it, at conferences, professional learning workshops and parent events in Australia and around the world.
 She has been interviewed for radio and television, and published articles on young people, sexuality and pornography in online and print media.

 David Corlett: Former Project Director

-Reality & Risk was originally auspiced by Brophy Family and Youth Services, but is now delivered independently.
+It’s time we talked was originally auspiced by Brophy Family and Youth Services, but is now delivered independently.
 Brophy is the primary provider for youth services in south west Victoria, Australia.
 Brophy originated in 1974, as hostel accommodation for homeless youth.
 Over the decades, it has developed a comprehensive range of services for the homeless, young people and families.

-Reality & Risk’s work is designed around VicHealth’s framework for the prevention of violence against women, and informed by an expert Reference Group.
+It’s time we talked was designed around VicHealth’s framework for the prevention of violence against women, and informed by an expert Reference Group.
 The project Reference Group has included representatives from the Victorian Health Promotion Foundation (VicHealth), the Victorian Department of Education and Early Childhood Development, the Victorian Department of Human Services, Domestic Violence Resource Centre Victoria, the Victorian Department of Planning and Community Development, CASA House, and the University of Wollongong.